ThoughtWorks-DPS/secure-aws-ref-impl/README.md

         ➜ . ./.credentials-ops
         ➜ . ./assume_role.sh <target-account-number> Ops <current-mfa-token>

 At this point your shell will be set up to use the temporary credentials for the target account.
-You can validate this by running these
+You can validate this by running this
-commands:
+command:

         ➜ aws s3 mb s3://test-bucket-1123123123
+        make_bucket: test-bucket-1123123123

 Because the user has permission to assume role, and the role has power user access, it allows you create the bucket.